nvs/lua-stormlib/README.md

     for line in file:lines () do
     end

     -- Flush in-memory data to disk.
-    file:flush ()
+Note that this operates on the whole -- archive, and not only this individual file. file:flush ()

     file:close ()